fluxcd/helm-operator-get-started/README.md

 ```

 The Flux Helm operator provides an extension to Weave Flux that automates Helm Chart releases for it.
-A Chart release is described through a Kubernetes custom resource named FluxHelmRelease.
+A Chart release is described through a Kubernetes custom resource named HelmRelease.
 The Flux daemon synchronizes these resources from git to the cluster,
 and the Flux Helm operator makes sure Helm charts are released as specified in the resources.